Subterfuge-Revived/Remake-Discord/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 <!-- Describe the tests that you ran to verify your changes -->

-- [ ] I have created automated tests for any new features
-- [ ] All automated tests pass
-- [ ] I have performed manual tests

 # Checklist:

 <!-- Please make sure the following have been performed. -->